RNA-FRETools/MASH-FRET/docs/output-files/txt-traces-from-simulation.md

 ## File name

-The file is named by the user during the export process, and is appended with the extension `_molMMMofNNN`, where `MMM` is the index of the molecule written in the file and `NNN` the total number of simulated molecules.
+The file is named by the user during the export process, and is appended with the extension `_molMofN`, where `M` is the index of the molecule written in the file and `N` the total number of simulated molecules.

 ---